 "You'd better get inside, aunt Saya," Alecto advises.
 Systematic, in-control as always.
 Since she has been a girl, Saya has seen flashes of Riku in her quiet maturity, in her reserved manner.
 And, as she has grown older, glimmers of the intelligence, the command Diva herself might have possessed, had not her tragic history unspooled her sanity.

 Megaera on the other hand, is a variation of Saya.
 Passionate, temperamental, impulsive, but fiercely loyal to her friends and family.
-Her strengths are different from her sister's, but no less potent and durable.
+Her strengths are different from her sister's, but no less potent.
 There are certain aspects of her that Saya has even be tempted to connect with Kai, particularly her blustering temper.

 "Come on, aunt Saya," Meg presses, extending a hand.
 "Get in quick.
 You look cold.
 Besides, the streets here aren't safe anymore.
 Even for us."

 "What do you mean?"
 Saya asks.
 But she does as she is told, sidling into the crisp back seat of the car.
 The interior is warm and dry, and Saya feels instantly protected, although that probably owes more to the presence of her nieces than any superficial elements.

 Alecto starts the car and pulls out of the street.
 "Saya, there's been trouble brewing during your sleep."

 Meg turns in her seat to regard Saya.
 "It seems that someone's been trying to rejuvenate the old Chiropteran experiments, from back when our mother was alive."